gabr1e11/so-simple-theme/en/_posts/_2017-04-13-improbability-engine.md

 - Spend your energy mostly in things that lead you to be happy
 - Repeat

-The last item is very imporant.
+The last item is very important.
 Happiness is not something you unlock one day and then stays forever: it comes and go.
 You need to work hard to keep happiness close to you, and it is not always possible.
 Something that makes you happy today may not make you happy in 20 years time.
 You need to reconsider and analyze if you want to keep that in your life, or it is costing you too much energy.
 It is a constant process.